papivot/cluster-api-aws/README.md

 deployment.apps/capa-controller-manager created
 deployment.apps/capi-controller-manager created
 ```
-Make sure that the new controllers are in a running state -
+Make sure that all the new controllers are in a running state -

 ```shell
 kubectl get pods --all-namespaces
 ```

-should return similar to this.
+should return similar to below.
 The `capi-system`,`capa-system` and `cabpk-system` are the new namespaces with the controllers running in them -

 ```console
 NAMESPACE            NAME                                               READY   STATUS    RESTARTS   AGE